Flag of the British Virgin Islands: Civil ensign

 The blue ensign shall only be used on vessels which belong to or are in the service of the government.

 Gubernatorial flag

 The Governor of the British Virgin Islands has a separate flag (also seen below), a Union Flag defaced with the coat of arms.
 This design is similar to flags of the other Governors in British overseas territories.
 The gubernatorial flag is for use at Government House when the governor is in residence or within the territory.
 It is also on the bonnet of the motor-car in which the governor travels on official business.
-The current governor, in office since 29 January 2021, is John Rankin.
+The current governor, in office since 29 January 2024, is Daniel Pruce.